 Social Media Coverage: Part II

 Once you’re on the event floor, the responsibility falls on you to supply them with good material to share.
 See an amazing booth?
-Meet an industry thought leader?
+Meet industry thought leader?
 Really proud of how your booth looks?
 Get a picture!

 Take Notes for Post-event Follow-up

 You’re going to be meeting a lot of people.
 Whether this is at your booth in an official meeting or after hours at a networking event.
 Take notes.

 While sending unwanted follow-up emails does no one any good (and isn’t compliant with the most recent event data security compliance), you’re going to want to reach out to people who are interested in learning more about your organization.
 The more segmented the better.

 Based on the game plan that you’ve established, you should have an idea of what kind of contacts the marketing team will reach out to and what kind of contacts you will want to reach out to yourself.

 The event itself may be the most exciting part of your campaign, but it’s what comes next that is most important.
 How you follow-up after your event and what you learn from the whole campaign experience is what will push (and your marketing team) to success.

 This is the third time we’re mentioning follow-ups.
 They’re that important.

 Chances are that you are not going to close any deals on the showroom floor.
 Your post-event follow-up is your chance to build on the relationships that you made at the event and, through collaboration with your marketing team, bring them to ahead.